ajwdewit/pcse/doc/quickstart.rst

     >>> cropdata = CABOFileReader(cropfile)
     >>> print cropdata

-printing the cropdata dictionary gives you an listing of the header and all parameters and their values.
+Printing the cropdata dictionary gives you a listing of the header and all parameters and their values.

 Soildata
 --------

-The soildata dictionary must provide the parameter name/value pairs related to the soil type and soil physical properties.
+The soildata dictionary provides the parameter name/value pairs related to the soil type and soil physical properties.
 The number of parameters is variable depending on the soil water balance type that is used for the simulation.
 For this example, we will use the water balance for freely